HKUSTSMARTLab/HKUSTSMARTLab.github.io/README.md

-# HKUST SMART lab webpage - alpha version
+# HKUST SMART lab webpage

 First written on 21/05/2024 by Cheng Jin